MicrosoftDocs/customer-insights/topics/ios-objc.md

         * For release version, navigate to the *Release* folder
             * Copy the **ProductInsightsAnalyticsMacOS.framework**
 3. Integrate the SDK into your project
-    1. Copy the corresponding framework from the step above.
-    2. Create a new folder named **Frameworks** inside your project folder, and paste the framework into this.
+    1. Create a new folder named **Frameworks** inside your project folder, and paste the copied framework in it.
-    3. Select your project in Xcode's project navigator.
+    2. Select your project in Xcode's project navigator.
-    4. Select your app target.
+    3. Select your app target.
-    5. In the **General** tab add the `ProductInsightsAnalytics.framework` (for iOS) or `ProductInsightsAnalyticsMacOS.framework` (for macOS) to **Embedded Binaries**.
+    4. In the **General** tab, add the `ProductInsightsAnalytics.framework` (for iOS) or `ProductInsightsAnalyticsMacOS.framework` (for macOS) to **Embedded Binaries**.

 ### Import Product Insights Analytics and AppCenter into your project